Help/FAQ

 Is NexoralDNS free?

-Yes!
-NexoralDNS has a generous free tier that is perfect for home users and developers.
-We also offer a Premium tier with advanced features like priority support, extended analytics retention, and multi-user access for businesses.
+Yes — a generous free tier for home users and developers.
+The premium tier adds advanced features for businesses.

 How does it compare to Pi-hole?